Am I eligible to apply? | Application requirements | Online application form | Frequently asked questions

 Scholarships of up to $8,000 are available to registered nurses and midwives who are working in full or part-time permanent positions in the NSW public health system.
 These scholarships are provided to assist with educational expenses directly associated with postgraduate study.
-Applicants should understand that not all applicants may be awarded a scholarship and the scholarship will not cover all costs associated with a program of study.
+Scholarships are awarded through a competitive selection process and not all applicants will be awarded a scholarship.
+The scholarship will not cover all costs associated with a program of study.

 The overall aim of these scholarships is to support the recruitment, retention and skill development of registered nurses and midwives currently working in the NSW public health system.

 Scholarships will be offered under the following categories:

 - Category 4 – Post graduate study leading to registration as a midwife

 The Nursing and Midwifery postgraduate scholarships offered in 2016 consist of a single payment which is dependent upon the postgraduate qualification being undertaken.
 Scholarships will be awarded as a contribution toward the cost of courses at the following levels:

 Mental health and drug and alcohol postgraduate scholarships are funded via a partnership between Mental Health and the Nursing and Midwifery Office.

 Only one scholarship per program of study will be awarded